mem48/geocompr/main.md

 ### Spatial subsetting

-Spatial subsetting is the process of selecting features of a spatial object based on whether or not they some way *relate* in space to another object.
+Spatial subsetting is the process of selecting features of a spatial object based on whether or not they in some way *relate* in space to another object.
 There are many types of *topological relations*, including touching, overlapping and being within.
 These are implemented as *spatial operators* in **sf** functions such as `st_touches()`, `st_overlaps()` and `st_within()`, as described in section \@ref(topological-relations).